TritonDataCenter/node-sshpk-agent/README.md

 Parameters

 - `options` -- optional Object, containing properties:
   - `socketPath` -- an optional String, path to the UNIX socket to reach the SSH agent via.
 If not specified, defaults to `process.env['SSH_AUTH_SOCK']`
   - `timeout` -- an optional Number, milliseconds to wait for the agent to respond to a request before returning error.
+Defaults to 2000.

 ### `AgentClient#listKeys([options, ]callback);`